MasteryCoding/Roll-a-Ball-Walkthrough/README.md

 ![Skyboxes](./Resources/Skyboxes.png)

-Explain that Skyboxes change the background of the scene.
+Skyboxes change the background of the scene.
 You can drag any of these into the sky of the scene to change the skybox.

 ![Syboxes Project](./Resources/SkyboxesProjectView.png)